EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 ### Assume the Perturbation is Separable

-To proceed and make further approximations, it is useful to assume that \(V = H_{SB}\) can be written as a sum of terms that are separable into bath and system operators
+To proceed and make further approximations, it is useful to assume that $$V = H_{SB}$$ can be written as a sum of terms that are separable into bath and system operators

 $$
 \begin{equation}